AkihisaNishikawa/Blockchain_with_fitbit/docs/README.md

 # Please read this beforehand

 1 - The final paper is in the `documentation` foulder.
-There are two PDF and Word Document file
+There are PDF and Word Document files

 2 - Diagrams/Figures that are used in the paper are also in this directory.